-- Public-key: Enables the RSA and DSA key pair methods, in which the public and private key are checked for a match before the client is authenticated. - Password: Allows the user to log in with username and password.
-Provided empty password logins are not allowed, users are prompted for a password when they attempt to log in.
+- Public-key: Enables the RSA key pair method, in which the public and private key are checked for a match before the client is authenticated. - Password: Allows the user to log in with username and password.
+Users are prompted for a password when they attempt to log in.
 If there is no user account that matches the username and password supplied by the user, the user is not granted access. - Interactive: On the RUCKUS ICX device, a form of challenge-response in which the username and password serve as the challenge and response.